-(D) A yellow alert, red alert or emergency alert may be declared on the basis of deteriorating air quality alone; an air stagnation advisory need not be in effect.
+4. Declaration of alerts.
+An orange alert, red alert, purple alert or maroon emergency alert may be declared on the basis of deteriorating air quality alone; an Air Stagnation Advisory need not be in effect.
 The appropriate episode status should be declared by the director as ambient monitoring would indicate.